About alcohol

 What you need to know about drinking and driving

-Even a small amount of alcohol can affect your judgment and reaction time.
+Even a small amount of alcohol can affect your judgement and reaction time.
 This makes driving a motor vehicle after you’ve been drinking a potential danger to your own life and the lives of your passengers, fellow drivers and pedestrians.

 To reduce this risk, governments around the world have put in place legal limits for how much you can drink and still drive a vehicle (1).
-Not complying with these limits can result in fines, losing your license or even jail time.
+Not complying with these limits can result in fines, losing your licence or even jail time.

 Drinking changes how well and how quickly you react and make decisions

 As the alcohol you drink is absorbed by the body, some will cross into your brain and affect how it processes information and how you respond to the world around you (2).
 The more you drink, the higher your blood alcohol content, or BAC (3), and the more alcohol reaches your brain.
 This, in turn, slows down your reaction time and coordination, and impairs your judgment.
-BAC is expressed as milligrams of alcohol per liter of blood and is a reliable indicator of how impaired you are that’s used for legal and enforcement purposes.
+BAC is expressed as milligrams of alcohol per litre of blood and is a reliable indicator of how impaired you are that’s used for legal and enforcement purposes.

 Countries have set legal BAC limits for drinking and driving, but these limits vary